What Wikipedia should tell!

 Chaparral 2J (1970)

 The 2J was the successor to the 2H for the Can-Am series of 1970.
 It was the famous ground effects 'vacuum cleaner' that sucked itself to the road surface by means of the auxiliary snow mobile engine that operated two giant fans at the back of the car.
 Originally it was a testing device from Chevrolet.
 Together with some engineering help it came to Midland to see what could be achieved with the system.
 Other than the 2H this car showed very much promise.
 First driven by world champion Jackie Stewart and from the second entry by Vic Elford, it took pole at several occasions as well as fastest laps.
 It was clearly the fastest car of the field and obviously the thing to have next season once the problems were sorted out.
 Unfortunately it always broke before glory but a lot of competitors feared for their future and complained at the FIA.
 Subsequently the car and the engineering principle were banned from competition because of the 'no moveable aerodynamic components' rule.
 That was the point that Jim Hall decided to stop racing activity.

-As a side project in 1970 Jim Hall took over from Roger Penske to campaign the factory Chevrolet Camaros in the Grand-Am series with moderate success.
+As a side project in 1970 Jim Hall took over from Roger Penske to campaign the factory Chevrolet Camaros in the Trans-Am series with moderate success.
 Vic Elford won a race.

 In the late Sixties, Jim bought out Hap Sharp.
 Not much was heard about Hap ever since until he committed suicide in the late Nineties.

 Chaparral 2K (1979, 1980, 1981)